James Crichton of Frendraught: Feuds and fire

-Crichton went to Privy Council asking for justice in November 1630.P.
-Hume Brown, Register of the Privy Council of Scotland, 2nd series vol. 4 (Edinburgh, 1902), pp. li–liii, 49.
+Crichton went to Privy Council asking for justice in November 1630.
 On Sunday 12 December he argued and fought with John Leslie, Bishop of the Isles, in the "Little Kirk" of St Giles.
 The Bishop, with a "boasteous countenance", tried to punch him on the head with his "neiff" or "nefe", the Scots word for fist.
 But the Bishop missed, instead dashing Crichton's hat to the ground, he "dang aff his hatt in publict view and sight of the haill people conveened in the Kirk".
 It was said that Crichton had been standing in the Bishop's way.
 The conflict was probably connected with the feuds in the north, the fire, and the shooting of James Leslie.

 The Scottish Privy council appointed commissioners who visited the ruins of Frendraught in April 1631 and considered the fire was started in three places inside a vaulted space.
-Charles I wanted the commission to torture suspects for information, but the Privy Council explained that authorising such measures in Scotland was its role.P.
-Hume Brown, Register of the Privy Council of Scotland, 2nd series vol. 4 (Edinburgh, 1902), p. liv.
+Charles I wanted the commission to torture suspects for information, but the Privy Council explained that authorising such measures in Scotland was its role.
 Three of Crichton's servants were accused of murder and arson, John Meldrum, his master of household John Tosch, Toshe, or Toash, and a female servant, Margaret Wood, a daughter of the laird of Colpnay (Colpy at Culsalmond).
 The servants were questioned in Edinburgh.
 Orders were given for the arrest of Frendraught's steward, Thomas Jose, the gardener John Gib, and the cook, Robert Bewlie.
 The chamberlains of Frendraught, John Horne and James Clerk, were also questioned.
 Magdalene Innes and George Spense said that the Laird and Lady of Frendraught grabbed their clothes and went down to the barnyard when they were wakened by cries of fire, thinking that the outlaw James Grant was attacking.
 George Spense said that Lord Melgum probably died from the "reik" (smoke inhalation) before the fire reached him.
 Spense's testimony was particularly significant because it was said that Lord Melgum and John Gordon of Rothiemay had cried for help from a tower window and made declarations of faith.